 What does a VPN do?

 A VPN establishes an encrypted tunnel between your device and the VPN server.
 When you browse the Internet using a VPN, all your traffic passes through this encrypted tunnel before reaching the public Internet.
 In this way, an attacker cannot see your browsing activity, as your true IP address and location are hidden.
-Read our article about how a VPN works to learn more.
+Learn more about how a VPN works.

 Why use a VPN

-Here are some of the reasons why to use a VPN:
+Here are 5 reasons why you should be using a VPN:

 A VPN may be helpless against more sweeping forms of censorship.
 For example, an ISP may slow down or shut off your entire Internet connection, and a website may block all traffic coming from known VPN servers.
 Governments can also block connections to VPN servers, locking users in to the local network.
 Due to the way the Internet is designed, it is not always possible for VPN services like ProtonVPN to circumvent these blocks.